AhmadiRamin/react-download-multiple-documents/README.md

   - **npm install**
   - **gulp serve**

-> Include any additional steps as needed.

 ## Features

-* Seamless Integration: This SPFx web part seamlessly integrates with your SharePoint environment, allowing you to select multiple documents from document libraries or lists.
+- Seamless Integration: This SPFx web part seamlessly integrates with your SharePoint environment, allowing you to select multiple documents from document libraries or lists.

-* Batch Download: Select multiple documents, and with a single click, generate and download a ZIP file containing all the selected documents.
+- Batch Download: Select multiple documents, and with a single click, generate and download a ZIP file containing all the selected documents.

-* Efficient Compression: The web part leverages the jszip library, a popular JavaScript library for working with ZIP files.
+- Efficient Compression: The web part leverages the jszip library, a popular JavaScript library for working with ZIP files.
 It efficiently compresses your selected documents while preserving their folder structure.

 ## References